-The state of Nebraska has a specific web portal where the public can look up criminal records including arrest records, court cases and also driving records.
+The state has a specific web portal where the public can look up criminal records including arrest records, criminal court cases and also driving records.
 The criminal records available are matched through fingerprints.
 Users must have a subscription to use their service, or they can pay with a credit card.
 A $15.50 fee per record is required when making a request.
-Even if the request turns up no match, the cost is non-refundable.
+Even if the request turns up no match, the cost of a background check is non-refundable.
 Minor traffic violations will not show up on the report.

 |Black or African American||12%|

 |Victims w/ reported race||3,765|

 Nebraska arrest records will show a lot of criminal history information like arrests, convictions, charges, sentencing, disposition, bail, bond, fees, and other fines paid.
 Also included will be the date and place of arrest, the officer’s name and badge number, arresting agency, booking details and any vehicles involved.
 Typically arrest records also contain information like Nebraska mugshots, fingerprints, name, phone, address, gender, race, height, weight and other physical description.

 The crime rate has decreased over the past decade in Nebraska, going from 4,400 crimes in 2006 to 3,124 by 1% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

 A peace officer in NB can arrest someone with a valid federal warrant.
 They may also arrest someone when they have probable cause to suspect that a person committed a felony.
 If someone commits a misdemeanor and an officer believes they are responsible or think they may be a danger to himself or herself or even destroy evidence, they can arrest them.
 If a peace officer has reason to believe that someone has committed a sexual offense, child abuse or domestic abuse, again they have the legal right to arrest them in Nebraska.